itsjingun/nexon/README.md

     ...
 }
 ```
-2. The interactor checks if a sufficient number of races was provided (keep in mind the app is always trying to show 5 races on the screen):
+2. The Auto Updater checks if a sufficient number of races was provided (keep in mind the app is always trying to show 5 races on the screen):
 	- If there is enough data, then nothing will be done until the time when the earliest race expires.
 	- If there is not enough data, more data is fetched via the `rest/v1/racing/` API endpoint, and subsequently stored in the database (stale data is also deleted at the same time).
 3. If the database was updated in step 2, the database query is automatically rerun and new data is emitted to the UI.